-We cannot list the side effects of all Parkinson's drugs, but some of the drugs used to treat Parkinson's can cause problems with movement, behaviour, thinking and memory.
+We can't list the side effects of all Parkinson's drugs, but some of these drugs can cause problems with movement, behaviour, thinking and memory.
 It may not be obvious that these problems are the result of medication.

 Dyskinesia